maalvarezl/MLAI/README.md

 * Session 9: Logistic regression
 * Session 10: Other topics

+## Module delivery plan

+Details about the module delivery plan can be found in this [file](ModuleDeliveryPlan.pdf).

 ## Jupyter Notebooks

 To open the Jupyter Notebook, type on your terminal